 Improving Care of Chronic Conditions

 Improving care of chronic conditions is a priority for health care providers, patients, and insurers.
-Based on the success of earlier programs designed to deliver better care for patients with chronic conditions, the Partners Center for Connected Health has launched programs for people with diabetes and high blood pressure.
+Based on the success of earlier programs designed to deliver better care for patients with chronic conditions, Partners Connected Health has launched programs for people with diabetes and high blood pressure.
 These two new programs help patients become more active managers of their care and achieve better clinical outcomes.

 The Connect programs are being offered by nurses, diabetes educators, specialists, nutritionists, primary care physicians, and other clinical care providers to help patients better manage their diabetes and/or hypertension.